ledewitt/Training/Interface/README.md

   from /Users/luke/.rvm/rubies/ruby-2.1.2/bin/irb:11:in `<main>'
 ```

-With the first case when the object h_cube is in instantiated from the HashCube class below it has no idea that something is wrong until it blows up on the volume method call.
+With the second case when the object h_cube is in instantiated from the HashCube class below it has no idea that something is wrong until it blows up on the volume method call.

 ``` ruby
 2.1.2 :003 > require './hash.rb'